 - Connect the steering knuckle to the lower control arm by positioning the ball joint shaft onto the control arm ball joint hole.

 - Screw on the new castle nut onto the ball joint shaft.
 Using a 1/2 socket wrench, torque down the castle nut and align the nut with the cotter pin hole in the ball joint shaft.

-- Install the new cotter pin and bend in place.
+- Install the new cotter pin and bend it in place.

 - Apply grease to the outer CV axle shaft splines and push the axle shaft into the wheel hub.
 The hub can be turned left to right until the splines in the axle shaft line up with the wheel hub.
 Screw on the axle shaft bolt to prevent the shaft from popping out.
 The bolt need not be torqued down at this time.

-- If replacing the sway / stabilizer link, unbolt the link from the sway bar using a combination of a box wrench and hex socket.
-The hex socket will prevent the shaft of the sway bar link from turning when apply torque to the sway bar nut.
+- If replacing the sway/stabilizer link, unbolt the link from the sway bar using a combination of a box wrench and hex socket.
+The hex socket will prevent the shaft of the sway bar link from turning when applying torque to the sway bar nut.